itsme-shivamkumar/itsme-shivamkumar/README.md

 I'm a prefinal year undergrad at NIT Raipur, Chattisgarh pursuing B.Tech in Information Technology.
 I'm a **Coder** and **Web Developement** Practioner.
 I am also planning on writing blogs on various technical topics.

-- 🔭 I develop front-end web-applications using React and Django.
+- 🔭 I develop front-end web-applications using React, JQuery etc...
 - 🌱 I solve problem-solving coding questions on leetcode, hackerrank, codechef and other platforms.
 - 👯 If you want a web application for your business idea or startup, then I can help you.
 - 💬 Open for discussion on my related Tech Stack(motive is exchange of knowledge).